JDevlieghere/ArduinoDisplay/README.md

 ### Twitter

 The twitter module is based on [Twitter4j](http://twitter4j.org/en/index.html) and fetches tweets from your timeline to be displayed.
 You can also fetch tweets containing a specific keyword.
-These keywords need to be specified as a comma-separated lists.
+These keywords need to be specified as a comma-separated list.

 ### Reddit